kaiyuan02415/kaiyuan02415.github.io/_pages/about.md

 I'm Kaiyuan Deng(邓凯元)

-I received my bachelor's degree from University of Electronic Science and Technology of China in 2024.
+I received my bachelor's degree from University of Electronic Science and Technology of China(UESTC) in 2024.

 A data-driven personal website
 ======